FrogTheFrog/moondeck-wiki/wiki/Buddy-configuration.md

 Resolution change not supported yet as the [API](https://wayland.app/protocols/wlr-output-management-unstable-v1) is not mature enough and the compositor support is lacking.

-*Note:* Although we cannot change the resolution through sunshine and, we can nicely ask the ask the DE compositor to set through the sunshine *Do* and *Undo* actions.
+*Note:* Although we cannot change the resolution directly with sunshine, we can nicely ask the ask the Wayland compositor to set the resolution using sunshine's **Do** and **Undo** actions.

 Refer to the sunshine documentation section: [Changing Resolution and Refresh Rate](https://docs.lizardbyte.dev/projects/sunshine/en/latest/about/guides/app_examples.html#changing-resolution-and-refresh-rate).

 ##### Finding the display names